 Casual Gaming: Virtual Trivia Night… & a Virtual Murder Mystery

-While Roblox and Decentraland could potentially create an entirely new type of eSports competition, not all virtual contests need to be so serious.
+While Roblox Scripts and Decentraland could potentially create an entirely new type of eSports competition, not all virtual contests need to be so serious.
 Instead, two of the unique new types of games are being played on video-sharing platforms like Zoom and in VR-ready worlds like Decentraland.

 These competitions include trivia games and murder mysteries.
 The growing popularity of these types of titles correlates directly to the rise of casual mobile games.
 As casual titles like Fruit Ninja and Subway Surfer introduce new generations to recreational gaming, they’re more likely to search for more and more intriguing games.